RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ### IdP-initiated SSO

-After you sign in to your identity provider (IdP), you can select the Redis Cloud application.
+With IdP-initiated single sign-on, you can select the Redis Cloud application after you sign in to your [identity provider (IdP)](https://en.wikipedia.org/wiki/Identity_provider).
 This redirects you to the Redis Cloud [admin console](https://app.redislabs.com/#/login) and signs you in to your SAML user account.

 ### SP-initiated SSO

 You can also initiate single sign-on from the Redis Cloud [admin console](https://app.redislabs.com/#/login).
-This process is known as service provider (SP)-initiated single sign-on.
+This process is known as [service provider (SP)](https://en.wikipedia.org/wiki/Service_provider)-initiated single sign-on.

 1. From the Redis Cloud admin console's [sign in screen](https://app.redislabs.com/#/login), select the **SSO** button: